GDIAZ1106/VBA_Challenge_Final/README.md

 ## **Important Disclaimer Regarding the Challenge**
-This paragraph do not intent to be part of the "Written Analysis of Results", but it is written to justify the difference between the results obtained with the process I have performed to those shown as the expected results of the Challenge.
+This paragraph do not intent to be part of the "Written Analysis of Results" requested in the challenge.
+It is written to justify the difference between the results obtained by me and those shown as the expected results for the Challenge.
-From my perspective there is an error on the code offered as a result.
-It is not an error of the code itself but in the information being selected to calculate the annual return of the shares.
-As it is expressed on Module 2 the suggestion is to compare closing price of the first day of trading o a stock with the closing price of the last day of trading by using the following formula:
+From my perspective there is an error in the information being selected to calculate the annual return of the shares.
+As it is expressed on Module 2 the suggestion is to compare closing price of the first day of trading of a stock with the closing price of the last day of trading by using the following formula:

 (endingprice - startingprice) -1

 The formula is correct, but the starting price to be used should be the opening price of the first day of trading and not the closing one.
-By applying the suggested procedure, it is my believing that, there is one day of trading not being considered.
-The code being presented has been done considering the opening price of the first day of trading.
+By using the methodology suggested in the module there is one day of trading not being considered, which is the return of the first day of training.
+The code being presented has been done considering the **opening price of the first day of trading**.
 The only change needed in the code is replacing the number 6 for a 3 in the column taken for the starting price.